 The number of people registering as jobless in Spain fell by 49,260 people, or 1.8 percent, to 2.74 million in May 2023, the lowest unemployment level for a month of May since 2008.
 By category, unemployment fell in services (-34,665 people), construction (-3,896), industry (-4,622), agriculture (-2,501), and among people without previous employment (-3,576).
 By region, the biggest decreases were reported in Andalucía (-6,521), Castilla-La Mancha (-6,138) and Galicia (-4,909).
 Compared to May 2022, unemployment has decreased by 183,881 people.
 Meanwhile, Spain gained 47,883 net formal jobs in May to 20.71 million jobs, a separate report from the Social Security Ministry showed. source: Ministerio de Empleo y Seguridad Social

 Unemployment Change in Spain averaged 3.47 Thousand from 1960 until 2023, reaching an all time high of 461.00 Thousand in January of 2001 and a record low of -197.84 Thousand in July of 2021.
 This page provides the latest reported value for - Spain Unemployment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Spain Unemployment Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Unemployment Change in Spain is expected to be 32.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Change in Spain to stand at -82.00 in 12 months time.
-In the long-term, the Spain Unemployment Change is projected to trend around -36.00 Thousand in 2020, according to our econometric models.
+Unemployment Change in Spain is expected to be 12.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Spain Unemployment Change is projected to trend around -7.00 Thousand in 2024 and -13.00 Thousand in 2025, according to our econometric models.